 Three interaction modes have been selected: opening all RISIS training activities; engaging them with users in programming events, and developing participative events targeted to different users.
 About 50 end-users have participated to RISIS first awareness event planned for 2019, a panel in plenary session during Eu-SPRI 2019.

-RISIS core datasets users have been reached initially, e.g. Cheetah and VICO end-users, but the mailing list will be enlarge with other new datasets users.
+RISIS core datasets users have been reached initially, e.g. Cheetah and VICO end-users, but the mailing list has been enlarged with other new datasets users, coming from training activities, conferences - as ISSI conference - and communication activities.